Fogapod/sayit/README.md

         ("p", Uppercase(Original)),
     ],

-    // accent can be used with severity (non negative value). higher severities can either extend
+    // accent can be used with intensity (non negative value). higher intensities can either extend
     // lower level or completely replace it.
-    // default severity is 0. higher ones are defined here
+    // default intensity is 0. higher ones are defined here
-    severities: {
+    intensities: {
-        // extends previous severity (level 0, base one in this case), adding additional rules
+        // extends previous intensity (level 0, base one in this case), adding additional rules
         // below existingones. words and patterns keep their relative order though - words are
         // processed first
         1: Extend(